MuhammadMukhlis220/Porfotolio_Project/README.md

 Hello I'am Mukhlis a passionate person in data and machine learning who professional in data analysis and experience in processing large datasets.
 Bachelor of Electrical Engineer with 2 years work experience in data.
 Have experience at PT.
 Telekomunikasi Selular Indonesia as Data Analyst and now work at PT.
-Optimasi Data Indonesia as Data Analyst.
+Optimasi Data Indonesia as Data Engineer.

 ---
 # **WELCOME TO MY PORTFOLIO**